r3muxd/MonoGame/Documentation/tutorials/CP_Customizing.md

 *   A custom Content Loader is implemented by extending the [ContentManager.Load](M_Microsoft_Xna_Framework_Content_ContentManager_Load``1.md) method to load the new custom data type.

-1. A standard XNA Framework class object.
+1. A standard MonoGame Framework class object.
 2. A custom class object.

 # Customization Scenarios